 Sarah Geronimo finally breaks her silence

-People…are talking about Sarah Geronimo The actress and concert queen is featured on the cover of Yes! magazine’s March issue.
+The actress and concert queen is featured on the cover of Yes! magazine’s March issue.
 The teaser says that she finally breaks her silence and speaks about her failed affair with Rayver Cruz.
 She also pours her heart out on the recent spat between her and Christine Reyes.
-When the … Continue reading »
+When the rift between her and Cristine hit all the major dailies and tabloids in December, the singer was the only person who kept her silence.
+She didn’t drop a word unlike Christine who flooded Twitter with her outbursts.
+People agree that there is a right time and a right place for everyone and everything.
+Sarah waited for that.
+Continue reading

 After impressing Gaga, Maria Aragon meets DeGeneres